Welcome to Our Blog on the Camino Portuguese

 Camino de Santiago Yellow Arrow Pilgrimage.

-The first town we came to was small and colorful, and we stopped for a coffee and today's supply of fresh pastries.
+The first town we came to was small and colourful, and we stopped for a coffee and today's supply of fresh pastries.

-After that the trail mostly took us along country roads, through the flat river valley.
+After that, the trail mostly took us along country roads, through the flat river valley.
 In the afternoon we left the roads and opted to take the unmarked alternative route off the highway.
-This turned out to an extremely muddy track, which left us slipping sliding along with very heavy shoes.
-Along the way we ran into Catherine (from England), who we first met on the way on to Santarem, and who stayed in the same hostel with us there.
+This turned out to be an extremely muddy track, which left us slipping and sliding along with very heavy shoes.
+Along the way, we ran into Catherine (from England), who we first met on the way to Santarem, and who stayed in the same hostel with us there.
 We chatted for a bit and then split up.
-As we approached Azinhaga we ran into Peter and Sue, and ended up weaving our way through the town in their company.
+As we approached Azinhaga we ran into Peter and Sue and ended up weaving our way through the town in their company.

 Spring on the Camino de Santiago Portugal.